Structured outputs with small local models

 }

 Is that it?
-Did with solve OCR with a small model?
+Did we solve OCR with a small model?
 Not quite.

 Structural vs Semantic validity

-Structured generation guarantees that the output will follow a given structure.
+Constrained decoding guarantees that the output will follow a given structure.
 This means that it will use only existing keys, will not forget any, and that every value will have the right type.
 However, it does not guarantee that the values will be correct.
-For example, our model read 0906-02-01 instead of 2012-06-09.
-That is still a valid date although abnormal.
-It only guarantees structure, it does not guarantee relevance nor coherence, which we call semantic.
+For example, our model reads 0906-02-01 instead of 2012-06-09 for the issue_date.
+While it is still a valid date, it does not make sense.
+This is the difference between structural and semantic validity.

 This was expected, solving this problem could not be as simple as calling an API (OpenAI also pointed this out in the limitations in their article I mentioned above).

-To enforce semantic validity, we must implement domain rules.
+In order to encourage semantic validity, we must add domain knowledge.

 Improvement 2: Domain rules